dortania/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 :::warning

-Before we continue, please keep in mind SMBIOS Spoofing is an advanced feature of OpenCore, that with reckless usage of it, could potentially screw things around and leave your installation non-working.
-Once you boot into a spoofed state, it is highly recommended you stay spoofed, and avoid booting macOS without OpenCore.
+Before we continue, please keep in mind that SMBIOS Spoofing is an advanced feature of OpenCore.
+Reckless usage of it could potentially break important functionality and leave your installation in a non-working state.
+Once you boot into a spoofed state, it is highly recommended that you stay spoofed, and avoid booting macOS without OpenCore.

 :::